campus for small-scale domestic-oriented care

 - healthy air and efficient lighting: The ventilation system is demand-controlled, regulating air quality based on CO2 levels, which ensures high hygiene standards.
 Dimmable LED lighting in living spaces and various lighting circuits in the rooms provides energy-efficient lighting without the need for daylight control

-- forethought and smart technologies: The initiative of the CPAS of Courtrijk to invest in sustainable and smart technologies has proven to be a wise choice.
+- forethought and smart technologies: The initiative of the OCMW of Kortrijk to invest in sustainable and smart technologies has proven to be a wise choice.
 Geothermal energy, active and passive solar control, demand-controlled ventilation, and other smart building technologies contribute to creating a warm and pleasant living environment for residents, users, and employees.
 The interaction between architecture, structures, and technologies is essential to realize this vision

 pioneering use of BIM